Queues Performance Detail view

 - Click a view option for the chosen date filter.

 The view displays data for the selected date filter.

-If the selected date filter includes the current interval, then PureCloud refreshes the view every 30 minutes to get the most up-to-date information.
-If you would like to update the current interval statistics, then refresh the page.
+If the view updates automatically and the selected date filter includes the current interval, then PureCloud refreshes the view every 30 minutes to get the most up-to-date information.
+If you would like to update the current interval statistics manually, then click Refresh.
 If the selected date filter shows historical data (past intervals), then the view does not refresh.